 - Believers can have what they want through positive confession.

 A fourth characteristic prophesied about the Church in the end times is that it will be compromised and corrupted by worldliness.
-The prophetic picture of this worldly church is found in Revelation 3:14-22, where the church at Laodicea is described.
+We have already seen the prophetic picture of this worldly church in Revelation 3:14-22, where the church at Laodicea is described.

 The glitzy, overindulgent church of the last few decades is now tasting the judgment of God.
 Sin is being exposed.
 Religious empires are being dismantled.
 The Lord is calling us from the Cadillac to the Cross.
 Through discipline, the Spirit is motivating us to humility, righteousness and holiness.

-Judgment has begun in the House of the Lord, where it always begins (Ezek.
-9:6 and I Peter 4:17).
+Judgment has begun in the House of the Lord, where it always begins (Ezekiel 9:6 and 1 Peter 4:17).
 The Lord is disciplining His Church as a prelude to the pouring out of His wrath upon the world.

 The Latter Rain

 The incredibly good news is that the Bible prophesies a great pouring out of God’s Spirit in the end times to empower those who are receptive to stand against the onslaught of Satan.

 The prophecy is found in Joel 2:28-30.
 Because this prophecy was quoted by Peter in his sermon on the Day of Pentecost to explain the phenomenon of tongues (Acts 2:14-21), many have assumed that it was fulfilled on that day.
 That assumption is erroneous.